How 50 Famous Female Characters Were Described in Their Screenplays

 It’s an indelible description of a complicated woman, one so persuasive that you’d even think Margo exists outside the margins of Mankiewicz’s pages … and in a way, she would, since Davis eventually brought to life what the writer first put to words.
 Not every screenwriter takes the time to pen such a vivid character introduction — some include few details other than an estimated age or a few quick adjectives, preferring instead to let their dialogue do the talking — but many of our most famous screen women were originally created in those carefully composed sentences that few besides the actress, her writer, and their crew were lucky enough to read.

 It’s always fun to get a peek behind that curtain, but why settle for just a peek?
 Vulture has rifled through countless old screenplays to find the descriptions for 50 notable female characters, which we present to you below.
 The women are young and old, heroine and foe, star and supporting character, but they were all born on the page.
-Some interesting trends emerge in the details — you may not be shocked to learn that most of these writers spend far more time describing the female character’s level of beauty than they do her male counterpart’s — and some new insight can be gleaned into these famous roles.
+Some interesting, sometimes frustrating trends emerge in the details — you may not be shocked to learn that most of these writers spend far more time describing the female character’s level of beauty than they do her male counterpart’s — and some new insight can be gleaned into these famous roles.
 But above all, there’s just a lot of damn fine writing.

 For example, take this wonderfully evocative introduction of the faded movie star played by Gloria Swanson in Sunset Boulevard: